glorynino/glorynino/README.md

 -------------------------------

 👋I'm a CyberSecurity student at USTHB.
--I use ReactJS/Tailwid for frontend.
+I use ReactJS/Tailwid for frontend.
--i use pytorch , pandas , sckit-learn for ML
+I use pytorch , pandas , sckit-learn for ML

 * ✉️  You can contact me at [neil.isso10@gmail.com](mailto:neil.isso10@gmail.com)